And The Best RV For Full-Time Living IS…

 I'd say these are some of the most important factors to consider for finding the best RV for full time living:

-Now let's talk about how certain types of RVs are good for or aren't good for these factors.
+Now let's talk about how certain types of RVs are or are not good for these factors.

 Length of Stays?